EspositoLucas/Mercado-Libre-Data-Pipeline-Challenge/README.md

-# MercadoLibre Data Pipeline Challenge
+# Mercado Libre Data Pipeline Challenge

 This project implements a data pipeline using Apache Airflow to gather information about items published on the MercadoLibre ecommerce site, store it in a database, and send email alerts based on specific criteria.